How to Market an Event: 50 Event Marketing Tips

-Ideally, these galleries are embedded into the event site or recap blog post using tool such as Flickr.
-If so, you’ll be sending traffic to your site, rather than a photo sharing website.
+Ideally, these galleries are embedded into the event site or recap blog post using tools such as Flickr.
+If so, you’ll be sending traffic to your site, rather than a photo-sharing website.

 42. List the “top tweets” from the event